Åsa Waldau: Biography

-In 1985, Waldau had one month's theological training in a Pentecostal bible school in Stockholm.
-In 1990, Waldau (then Björk) was hired by the Pentecostal church in Uppsala as a children's pastor.
-However, because of her actions and because she divorced, she was forced to resign.
-She then moved to Knutby, where she lived with the Waldau family, whose young son Patrik (born 1975) she had befriended in Uppsala.
+In 1985, Waldau completed one month of theological training at a Pentecostal Bible school in Stockholm.
+In 1990, Waldau was hired by the Pentecostal church in Uppsala as a children's pastor.
+However, because of her actions and her divorce, she was forced to resign.
+She then moved to Knutby, where she lived with the Waldau family and befriended their young son, Patrik (born 1975), in Uppsala.
 They married in June 1994.

-Waldau was hired part-time by the Pentecostal congregation of Knutby in March 1992.
-Kim Wincent, whom she had met in bible school in 1985, was a pastor there.
-Waldau's authority over the congregants rapidly increased after she declared herself to be the "Bride of Christ" (Kristi brud) personified.
+The Pentecostal congregation of Knutby hired Waldau part-time in March 1992.
+Kim Wincent, whom she had met in Bible school in 1985, was a pastor there.
+Waldau's authority over the congregants rapidly increased after she declared herself to be the "bride of Christ" (Kristi brud) personified.
 There were claims of prophecies about a "disrespected servant of the Lord" who would be the cause of a "fire from Knutby".
-She traveled widely in Swedish Pentecostal communities, and induced many young people to move to Knutby.
-In 1997, she convinced Helge Fossmo and his wife Heléne to join the Knutby community as a pastor.
+She traveled widely in Swedish Pentecostal communities, inducing young people to move to Knutby.
+In 1997, she convinced Helge Fossmo and his wife, Heléne, to join the Knutby community as a pastor.

-In 2020, Waldau and two pastors from the Knutby congregation were convicted of assault towards members of their church.
+In 2020, Waldau and two pastors from the Knutby congregation were convicted of assault against members of their church.
 Her sentence was conditional release, plus 120 hours of community service.

 Teachings

 The Philadelphia congregation in Knutby was established in 1921 during the Pentecostal revival in Sweden connected with Lewi Pethrus.
-Waldau was the granddaughter of Pethrus' successor Willis Säwe, but her mother did not raise her in the faith.
-She was born again, and entered the Pentecostal tradition, but she also underwent influences from Ulf Ekman and his Livets Ord movement and from Word of Faith.
+Waldau was the granddaughter of Pethrus's successor, Willis Säwe, but her mother did not raise her in the faith.
+She was "born again", entered the Pentecostal tradition, and was also influenced by Ulf Ekman and his Livets Ord movement, as well as by Word of Faith.

 The eschatology is pretribulationist.
-As the self-proclaimed "Bride of Christ", Waldau expected that she would be taken away before the Rapture, in a manner reminiscent of the dormition of the Virgin or the assumption of Mary, to be united with her Bridegroom.
+As the self-proclaimed "bride of Christ", Waldau expected that she would be taken away before the so-called Rapture, in a manner reminiscent of the dormition of the Virgin or the assumption of Mary, to be united with her "bridegroom".